thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ### ORM

-The kit uses Prisma as TypeScript ORM which makes working with databases easy for application developers and features.
+The kit uses Prisma as a TypeScript ORM for proper data fetch and mutation from the source.
+It is configured with the following environment variable: DATABASE_URL="mysql://root:root[@localhost:3307/testdb"](https://github.com/localhost:3307/testdb").

 We use Prisma for the following: